January 30, 2026

 In the 1880s, mechanical engineer Frederick Winslow Taylor identified significant production inefficiencies while working at Midvale Steel Company.
 Tools were worn and rudimentary, workers were inexperienced, and managers were disconnected from the tasks they oversaw.
 To address these challenges and boost productivity, Taylor implemented several innovative solutions, including designing specialized tools, matching workers to tasks aligned with their strengths, and training managers using his methods.

 Taylor’s methods were so influential, industrialist and business magnate Henry Ford enlisted the engineer to conduct time and motion studies in Ford factories, determining the most efficient pace and movements for a frictionless production line.
-Taylor’s insights helped form the popular Ford assembly line.
+Taylor’s insights helped form the Ford assembly line.

 1940s: Toyota Production System

 Post World War II, industrial engineer and executive Taiichi Ohno transformed manufacturing practices in Toyota factories, laying the foundation for modern lean production.
-Taichii studied American manufacturing techniques, particularly ones used at Ford, and refined them to better suit Toyota’s needs.
+Ohno studied American manufacturing techniques, particularly ones used at Ford, and refined them to better suit Toyota’s needs.
 Guided by Japan’s cultural emphasis on respect, the Toyota Production System aims to reduce waste, boost productivity, and deliver exceptional quality — all while prioritizing its workers.

-The system is based on two pillars: jidoka, loosely translated to “automation with a human touch,” relies on workers and machines to detect abnormalities and stop production to prevent defects; and Just-in-Time (JIT), the practice of coordinating production so items are only made when they’re needed and in exactly the right amount.
-It also leverages employees’ natural skills and allows them to be part of all decision-making.
-By establishing synchronized production practices and bringing workers directly into the process, the Toyota Product System streamlined efficiency and prioritized continuous improvement, both early examples of UX design and user testing.
+The system is based on two pillars: Jidoka, loosely translated to “automation with a human touch,” relies on workers and machines to detect abnormalities and stop production to prevent defects; and Just-in-Time (JIT), the practice of coordinating production so items are only made when they’re needed and in exactly the right amount.

 1950s: Designing for People

-Industrial designer Henry Dreyfuss, known for designing the Hoover vacuum cleaner and the Honeywell round thermostat, best captured the essence of UX design in his 1955 book, Designing for People
+Industrial designer Henry Dreyfuss, known for designing the Hoover vacuum cleaner and the Honeywell round thermostat, best captured the essence of UX design in his 1955 book, Designing for People:

 "When the point of contact between the product and the people becomes a source of friction, then the [designer] has failed.
 On the other hand, if people feel safer, more comfortable, more likely to buy, more productive, or just plain happier when they use the product, then the designer has done his or her job."

 Dreyfuss also urged designers to personally engage with the products they create and experience them just as consumers would.
-His work advocated for the importance of designing products that enhance people’s lives, the overarching goal of user experience and human-centered design
+His work advocated for the importance of designing products that enhance people’s lives, the overarching goal of user experience, and human-centered design.

 1960s: The First UX Designer